 Learn how to generate a list of advertisers you should go after using traffic criteria, and how you can sort and prioritize your lead list.
 Using traffic data will help you focus your efforts on advertisers that have a need for your services.

 Our Similarweb experts recommend using the following filters to identify relevant advertisers:

 Geography Settings: This filter will enable you to find advertisers that are generating traffic from specific geographies, based on the strengths of your inventory.
 Choose ‘Worldwide’ if you offer global traffic coverage.

-Category - do you have a strong offering for certain categories?
-Choose from 172 SimilarWeb categories to focus your search on categories of your ideal prospects.
+Website category: Do you have a strong offering for certain categories?
+Choose from a large range of Similarweb categories to focus your search on categories of your ideal prospects.
 Websites are categorized according to the product being sold.

-[Optional] Website technologies - find advertisers that are already engaging in a similar type of activities to what you are offering, based on the technologies embedded on their site.
+[Optional] Technologies used: Find advertisers that are already engaging in a similar type of activities to what you are offering, based on the technologies embedded on their site.
 For example, websites that are using Omniture or Google Analytics are spending $$$ on optimizing their marketing efforts and tracking performance.
-You can also search for other types of advertiser side technologies, such as retargeting.
+You can also search for other types of advertiser-side technologies, such as retargeting.

 (2) Increase in paid media is a strong buying signal: advertisers that are paying for user acquisition will have a higher likelihood of converting as they are in the market for advertising solutions.
 View this monthly to make sure you’re reaching out as they are still ramping up!

-Next steps: Learn which channels they are focusing on and which Ad Networks they are working with, then compare them to their competition and reach out with engaging content.
-Click here to learn how.
+Learn which channels they are focusing on and which Ad Networks they are working with, then compare them to their competition and reach out with engaging content.